 Customs and import charges

-When you buy from an international seller, you'll often have to pay import charges.
-These charges are generally based on the item's price, weight, dimensions, and country of origin, as well as any local taxes, duties, and fees.
+As a buyer, it's your responsibility to check which customs and import charges may apply, and to pay them.
+These import charges are generally based on the item's price, weight, dimensions, and country of origin, as well as any taxes, duties, and fees added by your country.

 - Value added taxes